Shethink/components/src/text-field/README.md

 # Input

-Without the `isMultiline` prop, the input component is rendered which has 4 variants:
+Without the `isMultiline` prop, the input component is rendered which has 6 variants:

 - Outlined
 - Contained
-- With word count
+- With letter count
 - With end adornment
+- With start adornment
+- Numeric only input

 ### Outlined